ShabeerP/Customer_Analysis/README.md

 ***Customer Analysis***
 **Overview**

-This project investigates customer data of well known supermarket.
+This project investigates customer data of a well-known supermarket.

 GOALS FOR THE STUDY:

 *1. Customer Segmentation*:

 Cluster customers into distinct groups based on demographical patterns.

 *2. Campaign Responsiveness*:

 Build a predictive model to identify customers likely to respond positively to marketing campaigns.